The eastern shore of Georgian Bay is a pink necklace of islands scattered on a turquoise sea. A freshwater sea, that is.

 That complex coastline has made it more difficult to build roads, and communities along the Bay are small, so there tends to be more natural habitat.
 Many animals that are threatened elsewhere thrive here.
 More than 160 species of birds breed along eastern Georgian Bay.
 The region is also home to 44 species of mammals, and 34 species of reptiles and amphibians, including many species at risk.
-This incredible landscape became the basis for the creation of the Georgian Bay Biosphere Reserve.
+This incredible landscape became the basis for the creation of the Georgian Bay Biosphere Region.

-The Biosphere Reserve stretches for more than , from the Severn River at its southern end to the French River in the north.
+The Biosphere Region stretches for more than , from the Severn River at its southern end to the French River in the north.
 It takes in nearly 350,000 ha of forest, lakes, shoreline and islands.

-The Georgian Bay Biosphere Reserve promotes conservation and stewardship, as well as responsible and sustainable development.
+The Georgian Bay Biosphere Region promotes conservation and stewardship, as well as responsible and sustainable development.
 It isn’t a planning jurisdiction and doesn’t have legal authority to direct development.
 Its purpose is to foster and encourage stewardship in those who live there and visit it.
 It does this through public programs and workshops, education, research and monitoring programs.
 Part of the GBBR’s mandate is education.

 Amazing places of GBBR

-Amazing Places promotes locations in the Biosphere that are accessible to the public, and tell a story about the physical, biological and historical features of the Reserve.
+Amazing Places promotes locations in the Biosphere that are accessible to the public, and tell a story about the physical, biological and historical features of the Region.
 They are opportunities to explore, connect and be inspired.